rickfay/ALBW-Randomizer-Tracker/README.md

   game's new additions.
 The entire layout is kept compact, with all items fitting neatly inside a 6x8 grid.

 - **Options Menu**: The tracker supports Standard + Open modes, but will default to the popular Open Mode settings.
 You can tweak these as you like in the Options Menu; presets are a planned feature for a future update.
 Also, several difficult tricks are not considered in logic by default, but can be enabled from this same menu.
+Currently available options include:
+    - Use Items without Lamp
+    - Skip Captain's Sword Delivery
+    - Skip Sanctuary ("Open" Mode)
+    - Barrier Up before Eastern Palace
+    - Shuffle the Sword
+    - Shuffle the Lamp
+    - Lampless
+    - Lamp as a Weapon
+    - Net as a Weapon
+    - Pegasus Boots as a Weapon
+    - Regular Bomb Boosting
+    - Shield Rod Clipping
+    - Bee Boosting
+    - Portal Clipping
+    - Zaganaga with Bow
+    - Zaganaga with Sword Beams

 - **Item-Only Mode:** Disable maps and show only the compact item tracker.
     - Broadcast Mode will similarly show only the compact item tracker.

 - **Pinned Locations**: Pin any location to the side bar for later!
 Scroll bar support added for those who like to pin all the things.

 - **Capture Item Support**: Take notes!
 The tracker supports recording the contents of all dungeon chests and